-In the secondary organic aerosol formation, exploring the formation of nucleation precursors is of paramount important for understanding secondary organic aerosol formation.
-Here, we report new mechanistic pathways for organosulfates and carbinolamine formation in the atmospheric gas phase by utilizing high-level W2X//QCISD/cc-pV(T+d)Z method close to CCSD(T)/CBS accuracy, dual level kinetics strategy by combining multistructural variational transition state theory with small-curvature tunneling at the M08-SO/maug-cc-pVTZ level with conventional transition state theory at the W2X//QCISD/cc-pV(T+d)Z level, and torsional anharmonicity.
-However, the previously suggested mechanism indicated that they are only formed in the heterogeneous atmospheric chemical processes.
-Furthermore, we find that ammonia only exerts a catalytic role in the HCHO + H2SO4 reaction responsible for the formation of organosulfate under some atmospheric conditions, whereas sulfuric acid can significantly promote the HCHO + NH3 reactions, resulting in the formation of carbinolamine in the atmosphere.
-These present results also show that the ammonia-catalyzed reaction of formaldehyde with sulfuric acid can play an important role in the sink of formaldehyde and the sulfuric acid-catalyzed reaction of formaldehyde with ammonia can also make contribution to the sink of ammonia under some atmospheric conditions.
-In theory, the detailedly computational strategies have been designed to obtain quantitative rate constants for these reactions investigated here.
-Additionally, the calculated results show that M08-SO functional can provide reliable results for describing the reactions investigated here with unsigned error bars of less than 1 kcal/mol.
-The recrossing effects remarkably decrease the rate constant of the reaction between HCHO and H2SO4NH3.
+In the secondary organic aerosol formation, exploring the formation of nucleation precursors is of paramount importance for understanding the secondary organic aerosol formation.
+Here, we report new mechanistic pathways for the formation of organosulfates and carbinolamine in the atmospheric gas phase by utilizing a high-level W2X//QCISD/cc-pV(T+d)Z method close to CCSD(T)/CBS accuracy, dual level kinetics strategy by combining multistructural variational the transition state theory, containing small-curvature tunneling at the M08-SO/maug-cc-pVTZ level with the conventional transition state theory at the W2X//QCISD/cc-pV(T+d)Z level, and torsional anharmonicity.
+However, a previously suggested mechanism indicated that these are only formed in the heterogeneous atmospheric chemical processes.
+Furthermore, we find that ammonia only exerts a catalytic role in the HCHO + H2SO4 reaction responsible for the formation of organosulfates under some atmospheric conditions, whereas sulfuric acid can significantly promote the HCHO + NH3 reactions, resulting in the formation of carbinolamine in the atmosphere.
+These calculated results also show that the ammonia-catalyzed reaction of formaldehyde with sulfuric acid can play an important role in the loss of formaldehyde and the sulfuric acid-catalyzed reaction of formaldehyde with ammonia can also contribute towards the loss of ammonia under some atmospheric conditions.
+In theory, detailed computational strategies have been designed to obtain quantitative rate constants for the reactions investigated here.
+A remarkable decrease in the rate constant of the reaction between HCHO and H2SO4⋯NH3 is also observed due to recrossing effects.
+In addition, the calculated results show that M08-SO functional can provide reliable results for describing the reactions studied here with unsigned error bars of less than 1 kcal mol−1.